anthonymjimenez/Quiz-React/README.md

+## Quiz React

 This quiz fetches data from Trivia DB (https://opentdb.com/api_config.php) and selects from different categories and difficulties to display a personalized quiz application.

+I've been incrementally working on this project for over a year!
+Last major change I implemented involved removing bootstrap and creating CSS styling.
 Technology used:
 Axios,
 React Hooks,